lxcid/kafka-docker/README.md

 Some of these features may be added in the future but the goal of this project is to build a production ready Kafka docker image.

+## Auto Assigned Broker ID

+If you did not provides a `KAFKA_BROKER_ID` environment variable, The system will use [nextbrokerid](https://github.com/lxcid/kafka-nextbrokerid) to figure out the next broker ID to use.
+Warning, if you use auto assigned broker ID, scaling them concurrently is likely to cause race condition.
+It is recommended that you add an interval in between scaling.

 ## Environment Variables

 | Name | Description | Default Value |